-The companies that will likely avail of the DAC format are:
+Companies that are likely to avail of the DAC format:

 - Companies Incorporated to complete a specific or sole purpose that for legal reasons wish to have the company powers restrictions (e.g. a Joint Venture)

 - Existing Limited Companies that fall under the regulation to trade in specified markets (e.g Financial Regulation) & Companies that have published an offering document and list securities.